Kristiehu/Kristiehu/README.md

 Hi there!
 I'm **Kristie Hu**, a **GIS Application Analyst**, **Network Designer**, and **Data Visualization Enthusiast** based in Toronto 🇨🇦.

 With a Master’s in Geomatics from the University of Waterloo, I build bridges between technical datasets and intuitive visual experiences.
-Whether it’s wrangling spatial data, automating reports, or deploying web maps, my goal is always the same: **make complex insights simple and interactive**.
+Whether it’s wrangling spatial data, automating reports, or deploying web maps, my goal is always the same: **make complex insights simple and interactive** 💡.

-:bulb: Remember to appreciate the little things in life 🌱.

 ---